How it works

 1. Referrals

-Peak House accepts referrals from Alcohol & Drug Counsellors in the community.
-The involvement of the community counsellor is essential — their role is to provide an accurate assessment and referral, participate in treatment planning, provide follow-up counselling and assistance in aftercare planning.
-The referral package can be downloaded from our website, completely electronically, and faxed or emailed to our Intake and Assessment Counsellor.
+We prefer referrals from Alcohol & Drug Counsellors or other professionals in the community that have a relationship with the client.
+The involvement of community professionals helps to support an accurate assessment, service match and referral.
+Having community supports that participate in treatment planning, provide ongoing counselling and assistance in aftercare planning and referrals strengthen the post treatment experience of clients.
+The referral package can be downloaded from our website and faxed or emailed to our Intake and Assessment Counsellor.

 Find out more »